 - Digital Avatar: The type and design of these vary.

-- Elite Four: The "Four Heavenly Kings" OGs: Kizuna Ai, Kaguya Luna, Mirai Akari, Dennou Shojo Siro and Nojaloli (Siro being added to the group slightly later than the others).
+- Elite Four: The "Four Heavenly Kings" OGs: Kizuna AI, Kaguya Luna, Mirai Akari, Dennou Shojo Siro and Nojaloli (Siro being added to the group slightly later than the others, hence why the "Four Heavenly Kings" consist of five people).
+Due to the gap in subscriber counts between Ai and the others, some Japanese fans set her apart from the "Four Heavenly Kings," referring to her as "Oyabun" ("boss").
+This has the advantage of keeping the Four Kings at four.

-- Gratuitous English: Often used by Japanese VTubers to better communicate with overseas fans.
+- Gratuitous English: Often used by Japanese VTubers, sometimes to better communicate with overseas fans, sometimes for comedic purposes.

-- Idol Singer: Subverted, if not averted entirely.
-There are some similarities between certain VTubers (especially Japanese performers with a focus on singing) and more traditional idols, and some shared terms (such as "graduation" for when a VTuber discontinues performing, whether their choice or not), but for the most part, most idol traits do not apply.
+- Idol Singer: There are some similarities between certain VTubers (especially Japanese performers with a focus on singing) and more traditional idols, and some shared terms (such as "graduation" for when a VTuber discontinues performing), but overall the connection is weak.
+Over time it has become more of a joke that Vtubers are suppose to be Idol like or seiso (wholesome/pure) then actually being seiso.

-- One thing that is influenced by idol culture, amongst Japanese VTubers at least, is a reticence by female performers to do collabs with their male counterparts.
+- One remnant of idol culture, amongst Japanese VTubers at least, is a reticence by female performers to do collabs with their male counterparts.
 Most fans couldn't care less, but there have been times where such a collab has resulted in some backlash from certain fans.
+Hololive no longer bans such collabs, but they still don't occur very often between their Japanese talents.
+It is also rare for mainstream VTubers to discuss openly any romantic relationships they have even if they are quite open about their real family or friendships.

 - There are groups that are explicitly intended to be virtual idols, such as GEMS COMPANY.